Waaal/BobaOS/doc/STCQ/IDT.md

 Used for exceptions raised by the CPU.
 (They also automatically disable interrupts on entry and re-enable them on iret instruction)

+*Note: Almost every gate (Inerrupt and Trap) needs a iret instruction on the end*

 ### Load a IDT
 To load a Interrupt Descriptor Table we need a pointer to this table.
 The pointer needs to have the following structure: